glaforte/TabbyEngine/docs/_posts/2018-04-26-threading-copy-on-write.md

 I've experienced few commonalities in the communication channel in various applications.

 At Eidos, using the Unreal Engine 3, the communication channel was a queue of operations.
-Both the UI thread and the Render thread would hold entire copies of the world and when the UI thread changed its copy of the world: it would add to the queue, a small structure describing the differences to apply.
+Both the Main thread and the Render thread would hold entire copies of the world and when the Main thread changed its copy of the world: it would add to the queue, a small structure describing the differences to apply.
 This felt more like a network protocol with an enumerated type and a set of structures were defined.
-The UI Thread would fill up the queue and the Render Thread read it as fast as it could.
+The Main Thread would fill up the queue and the Render Thread read it as fast as it could.
 This method requires writing a lot of code and it duplicates a large amount of information between the two threads.

 <h4>Copy-on-Write Technique</h4>
 At CMLabs, we had success using the <a href='https://en.wikipedia.org/wiki/Copy-on-write'>Copy-on-write technique</a> for sharing structures, but we barely scratched their multi-threading potential.
-The advantage of this technique is that a static 3D structure can be shared without duplication between the UI thread and the Render Thread.
-Whenever the UI thread decides to modify a 3D structure, it clones it and can write to it without affecting the copy of the 3D structure currently held by the Render thread.
+The advantage of this technique is that a static 3D structure can be shared without duplication between the Main thread and the Render Thread.
+Whenever the Main thread decides to modify a 3D structure, it clones it and can write to it without affecting the copy of the 3D structure currently held by the Render thread.
 A key needs to be added to all copy-on-write structures so that they can be matched after the cloning.
 In a future frame, when the Render thread receives the cloned 3D structure: it reads this key and can retrieve its matched DirectX cached data.
 This avoids re-allocating DirectX buffers.
 A draw-back of the Copy-on-write technique is that polymorphism is difficult to implement.

 <h4>Copy-on-Write Structures</h4>
-In the Tabby Engine, I want to keep the assets as UI thread-only structures.
+In the Tabby Engine, I want to keep the assets as Main thread-only structures.
 They are quite tied with Qt and the Declarative UI elements.
 They're not great for a communication channel that includes cloning.
 Instead of holding on to their data as members, I've changed them to contain a copy-on-write reference to an equivalent data structure that belongs to a new, simple layer of data structure.
 The Hook data structures are meant to be used with the copy-on-write references and exchanged between threads.

 <h3>Results</h3>